Employment-Based Immigration Lawyers

 An employment-based Green Card allows individuals to submit a petition to USCIS in order to live and work permanently in the United States.

-Immigrant Worker Visas (Employment-Based Green Cards)
+Immigrant Employment Visas (Employment-Based Green Cards)

 The U.S. can grant a green card to employment-based immigrants.
 To do this, an employer must petition for your benefit, or commonly referred to as sponsor you, for an employment green card or you can self-petition without an employer under certain circumstances such as if you’re an EB-5 investor, EB-1 alien of extraordinary ability, or a National Interest Waiver EB-2.